Albert & Herbert

-Albert & Herbert was a Swedish comedy series that ran in 1974, 1976–79, 1981–82, an advent series, and a theatre play titled Mordet på Skolgatan 15, and had a spin-off series in 1995.
+Albert & Herbert was a Swedish comedy series that ran in 1974, 1976–1979, and 1981–82, in addition to an advent series and a theatre play titled Mordet på Skolgatan 15.
+It had a spin-off series in 1995.
 Albert & Herbert, which featured father-and-son scrap dealers living together, was an adaptation of Ray Galton and Alan Simpsons's BBC series Steptoe and Son from the 1960s and 1970s.

 Albert was played by Sten-Åke Cederhök, and the son Herbert was played by Tomas von Brömssen.
 During the first six episodes, Herbert was played by Lennart Lundh.
 The characters lived in a dilapidated wooden house in Skolgatan 15, in Haga, Gothenburg.